snphillips/LED-matrix-animation/README.md

 - **Speaker → MAX98357A amp**: the speaker's two wires connect to the amp's speaker output screw terminals (labeled `+` and `-`).
 Loosen the terminal screws, insert the wires, and tighten — no solder required.
   Polarity isn't critical for a single small speaker like this, but keep it consistent if you ever add a second speaker.
+- **Speaker →LED matrix panel**: I affixed the speaker to the back of the panel with double-sided tape.

 ### Requires soldering
 <img src="./assets/closeup-matrix-portal-s3.png" alt="closeup of matrix portal s3 and amp" width="300">